5 Ways to Help Your Spouse Transition Into Family Life From A Sober Living House

 Transitioning home from a sober living house doesn’t have to be complicated.

-Helping your spouse come to terms with a substance use disorder was just the beginning to a long, and likely bumpy, road ahead of the both of you.
+Helping your spouse come to terms with a substance use disorder was just the beginning of a long and likely bumpy road ahead of the both of you.

-Recovery is not just difficult for the person with the substance use disorder, but the spouse might find the months of early recovery complicated as well.
+Recovery is not just tricky for the person with the substance use disorder, but the spouse might find the months of early recovery complicated as well.

 During his time in treatment, he chose to include you and your family in the process as often as possible, especially in the aftercare process.
 You perhaps feared him coming directly home from the inpatient treatment program.
 He might be reluctant to wake up in his old bed with old pressures and stress.
 He will want to be back home, but he also feared the temptations that could be presented so early in his recovery process.

-During the first 3 months of sober living, he was able to prepare himself for transition back into his previous lifestyle without the obsession to use.
+During the first three months of sober living, he was able to prepare himself for a transition back into his previous lifestyle without the obsession to use.

 While he is working to create a plan for recovery, you and your family will also be preparing to help make his transition home safe and comfortable.

 One of the benefits of your partner’s choice to reside at The Lighthouse sober living home in Fairfield County, Connecticut, is that our SLH modality includes helping you and your family understand your loved one’s substance use disorder and his plan for recovery.

 Addiction is a family disease; which is to say that all members of your family have been affected by the behaviors and actions of your partner’s addiction.